Red Rigger Kinky Candles

 - Let the first few drops from a newly lit candle land elsewhere, as they may have been super heated by the ignition of the candle wick (which is why we don’t recommend jet flame lighters for any but the most experienced wax players.)

-- When dripping handheld candles, like the Riggers and The Torch, etc., rotate the candle occasionally to ensure it melts evenly around and down.
+- When dripping handheld candles, like the Riggers, rotate the candle occasionally to ensure it melts evenly around and down.

-- Do not drip candles upside down, as this increases heat, starves the wick of oxygen and creates black sooting.
-Drip candles from horizontal, or close to, only inverting briefly if needed.
+- Do not drip candles from upside down, as this increases heat, can starve the wick of oxygen and creates black sooting.
+Drip candles from a bit above horizontal, or close to, only inverting briefly if needed.

 - Wax play can be very messy.
 Make clean-up easier by always using a dropsheet.
 We recommend laying down a plastic drop sheet, old towel, or other material that will protect the surface you are using.

-- Long (bbq style), windproof or electric lighters are a godsend, especially for performances and if you’re playing at a club with various drafts and breezes.
+- Long (bbq style), windproof or electric lighters are highly recommended, especially for performances and if you’re playing at a club with various drafts and breezes.

 - Do not get wax on clothing or other porous materials and surfaces as candle colours may stain.

-- When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair (der, we know!).
-We also recommend that you keep the candle approx. 50cm or more from the bottoms skin and periodically change the spot where the candle/s are dripping.
-The bottom can also be advised to move a limb slightly or twist the body to alter the candle wax’s trajectory if it starts feeling too hot.
+- When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair.
+We also recommend that you periodically change the spot where the candle/s are dripping so that the wax gets a chance to cool and harden.

 - Beware, that constant and prolonged dripping on one patch of skin, comes with a much higher risk of burning the skin.
 The wax does not get a chance to cool and harden quickly and the heat underneath builds.

-- Candle wax and ice work wonderfully together, but it is a myth that you need ice to play with candles.
-Do not place ice directly on a burn.
+- Candle wax and ice work wonderfully together but it is a myth that you need ice to play with candles.
+The ice can help harden the wax quicker and can help with wax removal but all the water can mix with the wax and makes more of a mess to clean up.

 - Know where your fire blanket and extinguisher are, or better yet, have them with you.